Telefon | +49 7071 29-70575 I work from home sometimes. Please send me an email when you can't reach me on the phone. |

 I'm a researcher and PhD student at the Chair of Communication Networks at the University of Tübingen.
 From 2014 to 2018 I studied Cognitive Science (B.Sc.) at the University of Tübingen.
-Afterwards, I changed my focus to Computer Science (M.Sc.) where I'm currently graduating in, also at the University of Tübingen.
+Afterwards, I changed my focus to Computer Science (M.Sc.) where I graduated in 2021, also at the University of Tübingen.

 2014 - 2018